A modern six-story apartment building with balconies, located between two older residential homes, with people walking and cars parked on the street.

 Mission Cultural Center’s building seen from the eastern side of Mission Street.
 Photo by Oscar Palma

-San Francisco supervisors on Tuesday evening unanimously approved a resolution introduced by District 9 Supervisor Jackie Fielder to keep the Mission Cultural Center for the Latino Arts as a hub for Latino arts.
+San Francisco supervisors unanimously approved a resolution on Tuesday evening, introduced by District 9 Supervisor Jackie Fielder, to preserve the Mission Cultural Center for the Latino Arts as a hub for Latino arts.

 Resolutions are symbolic and are not legally binding.

-The Mission Cultural Center is expected to stay closed through its two-year seismic retrofitting, which is expected to start next year.
+The Mission Cultural Center is expected to stay closed through its two-year seismic retrofit, which is expected to start in 2027. ย

 Follow Us